 When the demand for workers in a particular professional field rises, it tends to be easier to act as a freelancer in that profession.
-Routinely, companies may prefer to hire full-time staff, but if they’re scrambling to fill roles, hiring an independent contractor may be on the table.
+Routinely, companies may prefer to hire full-time staff, but if they’re scrambling to fill roles, hiring an independent contractor may be on the table, so you may want to become a freelance data scientist.

 We’re seeing this juxtaposition today in the field of data science – more data scientists are needed than are available to fill open positions.
 This situation presents a distinct opportunity for data scientists who’d prefer, for a variety of reasons, to operate as a freelancer rather than a full-time employee.
 I am personally taking advantage of this market dynamic and I’m loving it!
 In this article, I shall review the tried and proven methods I’ve used to flourish as a data science freelancer.